In April 2019 I visited a couple of countries in Central America, Panamá and Costa Rica. Here is the report of my Costa Rica visit.

-Around Arenal Volcano I had a bird watching excursion, an interesting night walk, and an excursion to the Blue River.
+Around Arenal Volcano I had a bird watching excursion, an interesting night walk, and an excursion to the Rio Celeste (Blue River).

 On the night walk we saw many frogs, including the Red-eyed Tree Frog, a beautifully colored small frog.

-The Blue River has a beautiful blue color due to fine sediment that it picks up when flowing across a particular rock formation.
+The Rio Celeste (Blue River) has a beautiful blue color due to fine sediment that it picks up when flowing across a particular rock formation.

 From Arenal Volcano I traveled by bus and then boat to Tortuguero in the north-east of Costa Rica, where I stayed for another two nights.

 In Tortuguero I did another interesting night walk, and several boat excursions.
 Again, we saw a lot of birds around Tortuguero.